-Designing the Future through Socio-Information Studies and Our Vision
+Designing the Future through Socio-Information Studies and Your Vision

-The Department of Socio-Information Studies has a diverse faculty, each approaching the study of informatics from a distinct perspective.
-Our specialties range from law, economics, sociology, geography, and political science to media studies, cultural anthropology, history, literature, linguistics, philosophy, and ethics.
-We are sure that you will be able to find a way to learn what interests you.
+Designing a new information society requires input from a range of academic disciplines in the social field.
+The Department of Socio-Information Studies boasts a diversity of faculty staff, each bringing their own distinctive perspective to the study of informatics.
+Our specialties range from law, economics, sociology, geography, and political science to media studies, cultural anthropology, history, literature and linguistics, as well as philosophy and ethics.
+You are bound to find something here that interests you.

-In our seminar, we provide attentive supervision in small groups.
-In these groups, students improve critical thinking ability, research competence, and analytical skills for studying the information society.
-Students also complete a graduation research project on a theme of their choice.
-The skills you develop here will help you pave the way for the future.
+Our seminars provide highly individualized instruction that can only be obtained in small groups.
+Small groups allow students to develop their critical thinking and research and analytical skills for studies in this field.
+Students also complete a graduation research project on a topic of their choice.
+The skills acquired here pave the way for the future.

 Media and Communication Seminar

-The Media and Communication Seminar is a practical study of the investigation, analysis, and substantiation process focused on various media phenomena.
-Specifically, lectures will explain the theories for analyzing media text and introducing analytical methods.
-After learning theories and methodologies, students are assigned to groups to analyze media texts such as TV commercials, visual works, and news.
-Several lecturers teach the class, each of whom bring their expertise, allowing students to learn plural approaches to the media.
-This learning process nurtures the insight to observe the media’s political, social, and cultural roles in detail and builds reading comprehension skills to understand and interpret media texts while collecting, organizing, and examining the materials for discussion.
-This seminar will also cultivate the ability to solve issues through working with other students.
+The Media and Communication Seminar is a practical study of the processes of investigation, analysis, and substantiation of various different forms of media.
+Students consider theories for analyzing media text and study analytical methods.
+After learning theories and methodologies, students work in groups to analyze media texts such as TV commercials, images, and news reports.
+Classes are taken by a number of lecturers, each of whom contributes their particular expertise, thereby allowing students to absorb a plurality of approaches to the media.
+Students acquire the ability to identify insights into the political, social, and cultural roles of the media, and learn how to interpret media texts by sourcing, organizing, and analyzing materials for discussion.
+The Media and Communication seminar also teaches students how to address challenges and collaborate constructively with others.

-The course is designed to provide students with the basic knowledge of information law.
-Specifically, students will learn about laws related to personal information protection, Internet regulations, AI, personal rights, legal systems related to e-commerce, and the surveillance society.
-Policy cases associated with promoting digitalization will also be introduced to deepen students understanding from theoretical and practical perspectives.
-The laws, policies, and social issues covered in this course are not limited to those of Japan, but also includes those of Europe, the United States, China, and many other countries.
-In Information and Law, students will use the knowledge they acquire to develop the ability to deal with a wide range of social issues.
-For example, the ability to consider solutions to social issues from a legal perspective and the ability to analyze the nature of issues from multiple perspectives.
-In addition, by understanding the laws related to information, which are closely intertwined with our daily lives, we aim to cultivate the judgment and knowledge necessary to protect ourselves in an information society.
+This course provides students with a basic grounding in information law in the context of the information society.
+Students learn about laws on personal information protection and Internet regulations; legal frameworks applicable to AI, personal rights, and e-commerce; and surveillance in society.
+Students examine case studies associated with digitization to understand the theoretical and practical implications.
+The laws, policies, and social issues covered in this course are not limited to those of Japan, but extend to Europe, the United States, China, and many other countries.
+In Information and the Law, students use the knowledge they acquire to address a wide range of social issues, for example, identifying solutions to social issues from a legal perspective and analyzing a given issue from multiple perspectives.
+An understanding of the laws governing information, which is such an important part of modern life, equips students with the knowledge and judgment necessary to stay protected in the information society.

 All Informatics students are required to take courses in Information Morals, Fundamentals of Informatics, and Information Processing.
-They also receive practical English instruction from native speakers and develop skills for writing academic papers.
+They also receive practical English instruction from native speakers and develop skills for writing reports and academic papers in Japanese.

 Introduction to Data Processing

-This course aims to introduce freshmen to basic data processing and to learn statistical methods such as charting, graphing, and testing.
-Through lectures and exercises, students will develop rudimentary skills and thinking.
-The focus is on developing skills to understand, organize, and present statistical data in a clear and appealing format.
+This course introduces freshmen to the concept of data and basic data processing, and teaches statistical methods such as generating charts and graphs and verifying data.
+Through a combination of lectures and exercises, students develop fundamental skills and knowledge in mathematical data science with a focus on understanding, organizing, and presenting statistical data in a clear and intuitive format.

-Information security is essential for a safe and secure use of computers and networks.
-In this course, students learn about information security techniques, such as cryptography and user authentication, and legal issues, such as privacy protection and intellectual property rights.
-This course provides all informatics students with the basic understanding of technologies related to information security and deepens their consideration of the issues involved in applying these technologies.
+Information security is essential to the safe and secure use of computers and networks.
+In this course, students learn about information security techniques such as cryptography and user authentication, and study legal issues such as privacy protections and intellectual property rights.
+This course is typical of our commitment to integrating humanities and engineering at the Faculty of Informatics, where all students have the opportunity to acquire a basic understanding of information security technologies and explore issues related to the application of these technologies in wider society.

 Introduction VideoLearn more about the faculty members’ research and their laboratories